 ‘Villaggio Matteotti’ can therefore be considered as a positive ‘excess’ of formal diversity.

-The individual units of 6 dwellings forming the row houses do not present as well-defined and distinguishable bodies.
+The individual units of 6 dwellings forming the apartment buildings do not present as well-defined and distinguishable bodies.
 The garden terraces, the kitchens and the living rooms seem to be randomly composed and protrude differently.

 De Carlo proposed a “self-build” scenario for the local workers where the dwellers would become co-designers.
 However, the future inhabitants were not to take part in the construction and it was never contemplated the possibility to use a technology produced by the local steel company.